tcanbolat/Nodemailer-with-Gmail-and-OAuth2-Cheat-Sheet/README.md

 ___

-<p>If you enjoyed this tutorial, please star my repo so others can come across this tutorial as well.</p>
+<p>If you enjoyed this tutorial, please star the repo so others can come across this tutorial as well.</p>
-<p>Most of the tutorials Iv'e come across were either outdated or simply did not work.</p>
+<p>Most of the Gmail + OAuth2 tutorials I have come across were either outdated or simply did not work.</p>
 <p>@tcanbolat</p>